Up to 50% off sofas & mattresses — limited‑time deals.

 The platform under the mattress

-Start by measuring the open-bed footprint, not just the sofa width.
-In many living rooms, the sleeper opens into the coffee-table zone, so plan where that table will move on “bed nights.”
-Measure doorways, stair turns, and elevators; sleeper sofas are heavy, and returns are painful.
-Finally, match the mattress size to your real use: twin for one adult, full for a snug two, queen for two adults who actually want to sleep.
+Start with the open-bed footprint, not just the sofa width.
+In many rooms, the bed extends into the coffee-table area, so think through where that table will go on guest nights.
+Measure doorways, stair turns, and elevator clearance before delivery day.
+Sleeper sofas are heavy, and a bad fit is expensive to undo.
+Then match the mattress size to how it will actually be used: twin works for one adult, full can work for two in a pinch, and queen is the more realistic choice for two adults.

 Action Summary

-• Measure the open-bed footprint and your delivery path before you buy.
+• Measure the open-bed footprint and the delivery path before you buy.

-• Choose the sleep surface first: thicker mattress, stable base, medium-support feel.
+• Prioritize the sleep surface: thicker mattress, steadier base, and balanced support.

-• Protect and air out the mattress; keep hinges clear when folding.
+• Protect the mattress, air it out after use, and keep hinges clear when folding.

 Sleeper sofa vs sofa bed vs futon